xsiro/NewClockWork_Engine/README.md

-ClockWorkEngine is an Engine whith these features:
+ClockWorkEngine is an Engine with these features:

 ## Features